 PSE&G is a regulated public utility that operates and invests in an electric T&D system and a gas distribution system as well as certain regulated clean energy investments, including solar and EE within New Jersey.
 PSE&G invests in capital projects to maintain and improve its existing T&D system and to address various public policy goals and meet customer expectations.
-Transmission projects are subject to a FERC-approved transmission expansion planning process while distribution and clean energy projects are subject to approval by the BPU.
+Transmission projects are subject to the rules governing PJM's FERC-approved transmission expansion planning process as well as other FERC rules, while distribution and clean energy projects are subject to approval by the BPU.
 The costs of PSE&G's transmission projects are subject to prudency challenge at FERC and PSE&G's rates themselves may also be challenged at FERC.
 FERC has also proposed elimination of certain transmission rate incentives, including the incentive that PSE&G receives for being a transmission owner member of PJM and accepting the related risk of RTO membership.

 We cannot be certain that any proposed project or program will be approved as requested or at all.
 If the projects or programs that PSE&G may file from time to time are only approved in part, or not at all, or if the approval fails to allow for the timely recovery of all of PSE&G's costs, including a return of, or on, its investment, PSE&G will have a lower than anticipated rate base, thus causing its future earnings to be lower than anticipated.
 Further, the BPU could take positions to exclude or limit utility participation in certain areas, such as renewable generation, EE, EV infrastructure, or energy storage programs, renewable natural gas or hydrogen projects, which would limit our relationship with customers and narrow our future growth prospects.
+In addition, PSE&G's Clean Energy Future - Energy Efficiency II Program provides nearly \$1 billion of funding to continue the on-bill repayment program, which allows customers to repay their cost of equipment upgrades over time directly through their PSE&G bill.
+While the deployment of this capital in the form of on-bill repayment is subject to customers meeting acceptable credit standard and bad debt expense is a recoverable cost in this program, any such recovery is subject to prudency review and approval by the BPU.